 Two UT students have been named to the latest class of Schwarzman Scholars, a highly competitive program that offers selected students the opportunity to earn a master’s degree in China.

 Will Clifft, a May 2017 graduate, has received a Fulbright award to be an English teaching assistant in Brazil, pushing UT’s number of recipients for this academic year to 10.

-The 2016–17 academic year saw nine UT students earn Fulbright awards, a record number for us.
+The 2016–17 academic year saw 10 UT students offered Fulbright awards, a record number for us.
 We also had our first-ever Gates Cambridge and Schwarzman Scholars, and the first Truman Scholarship finalists since 2014.

 Three students have been awarded scholarships to travel abroad to study critical languages that are imperative to the United States’ future security and stability.